New York Civil Liberties Union: Reproductive Health Act

 The NYCLU supported the Reproductive Health Act, which guaranteed a woman's ability to have an abortion if her health is at risk and that state law will regulate abortion as a medical procedure.
 The Reproductive Health Act was introduced in the New York State Assembly by Assembly member Deborah Glick, D-66th A.D, in June 2010.
 It was introduced to the State Senate by Andrea Stewart-Cousins, D-35th S.D., during the 2009 legislative session.

 Kings County Hospital

-In May 2007, the NYCLU (attorney Chris Hansen) and Mental Hygiene Legal Services and Kirkland & Ellis LLP filed a lawsuit against Kings County Hospital Center in Brooklyn.
+In May 2007, the NYCLU (attorney Chris Hansen), Mental Hygiene Legal Services, and Kirkland & Ellis LLP filed a lawsuit against Kings County Hospital Center in Brooklyn.
 The case described the hospital's psychiatric emergency room and inpatient unit as "a chamber of filth, decay, indifference and danger".
 It sought to end abusive treatment in the hospital's psychiatric facilities.
 NYCLU released security camera footage of a woman dying on the hospital's waiting room floor after hospital staff ignored her for hours.
 Under a settlement, the hospital agreed to significant reforms and monitoring for five years by the NYCLU, the Department of Justice, Mental Hygiene Legal Services and Kirkland & Ellis LLP.